-Proof of Loss.
-You or the provider of service must send the claims administrator properly and fully completed claim forms within 90 days of the date you receive the service or supply for which a claim is made.
+Notice of Claim.
+You or the provider of service must send properly and fully completed claim forms to the claims administrator within 90 days of the date you receive the service or supply for which a claim is made.
+Services received and charges for the services must be itemized, and clearly and accurately described.
 If it is not reasonably possible to submit the claim within that time frame, an extension of up to 12 months will be allowed.
-Except in the absence of legal capacity, we are not liable for the benefits of the plan if you do not file claims within the required time period.
-We will not be liable for benefits if the claims administrator does not receive written proof of loss on time.
+We are not liable for the benefits of the plan if you do not file claims within the required time period.
+Claim forms must be used; canceled checks or receipts are not acceptable.